New Post has been published on http://bewitchedbookworms.com/2014/09/ill-give-you-the-sun-by-jandy-nelson.html

-Like every week, Heather, Pushy and Danny are sharing what they read and what other exciting things happened in their lives!
+Like every week, Heather, Pushy and Danny are sharing what they read and other exciting things happened in their lives!

 *image from the wonderful Seth MacBeth

 As we already promised before, we wanted to spice things up a little and add a few different Features to make our blog more fun and interesting!
-One of these features is Picture This, then we have a new Wednesday Feature called Pre-Squee and today, we have the first installment of Bewitching Words and Whispers.
+One of these features is Picture This, then we have a new Wednesday Feature called Pre-Squee and today, we have the second installment of Bewitching Words and Whispers.